-A distinction is made throughout this report between isochronous and synchronous, as urged by Cumming et al. (1959, p.
+A distinction is made throughout this report between iso-chronous and synchronous, as urged by Cumming et al. 1959, p.
 730), although the terms have been used synonymously by many.
 Isochronous means of equal duration; synchronous means simultaneous, or occurring at the same time.
 Although two rock bodies of very different ages may be formed during equal durations of time, the term isochronous is not applied to them in the earth sciences.
 Rather, isochronous bodies are those bounded by synchronous surfaces and formed during the same span of time.
 Isochron, in contrast, is used for a line connecting points of equal age on a graph representing physical or chemical phenomena; the line represents the same or equal time.
-The adjective diachronous is applied either to a rock unit with one or two bounding surfaces that are not synchronous, or to a boundary that is not synchronous (that "transgresses time").
+The adjective diachronous is applied either to a rock unit with one or two bounding surfaces which are not synchronous, or to a boundary that is not synchronous (that "transgresses time").

-Two classes of time units based on material referents, or stratotypes, are recognized (Figure 1).
+Two classes of time units based on material referents, or stratotypes, are recognized (text-fig. 1).
 The first is that of the traditional and conceptually isochronous units, and includes geochronologic units, which are based on chronostratigraphic units, and polarity-chronologic units.
 These isochronous units have worldwide applicability and may be used even in areas lacking a material record of the named span of time.
 The second class of time units, newly defined in this Code, consists of diachronic units (Article 91) that are based on rock bodies known to be diachronous.
 In contrast to isochronous units, a diachronic term is used only where a material referent is present; a diachronic unit is coextensive with the material body or bodies on which it is based.

 A chronostratigraphic unit, as defined above and in Article 66, is a body of rock established to serve as the material reference for all rocks formed during the same span of time; its boundaries are synchronous.
 It is the referent for a geochronologic unit, as defined above and in Article 80.
-Internationally accepted and traditional chronostratigraphic units were based initially on the time spans of lithostratigraphic units, biostratigraphic units, or other features of the rock record that have specific durations.
-In sum, they form the Standard Global Chronostratigraphic Scale (ISSC, 1976, p.
-76-81; 1994, p.
-85; Harland, 1978), consisting of established systems and series.
+Internationally accepted and traditional chronostratigraphic units were based ini-